Kasoro za Figo

 Jimena Cubillos, MD, University of Rochester School of Medicine and Dentistry

-There are several different birth defects that affect the kidneys (the two organs that filter waste from the blood to make urine).
+There are several different birth defects that affect the kidneys (the organs that filter waste from the blood to make urine).
 These defects are not usually apparent at the doctor's examination and require tests to evaluate the urinary tract.

 (See also Overview of Urinary Tract Birth Defects.)